B1TC0R3/drupal_webshell/README.md

 ## Requirements

 - Admin access to the Drupal dashboard.
-- tHE "Update Manager" extension is available on the Drupal instance.
+- The "Update Manager" extension is available on the Drupal instance.

 ## Installation